IvanSevill/IvanSevill/README.md

 # Hi there, I'm Iván Sevilla 👋

 I’m a **Software Engineering** student at the **University of Seville** with a passion for learning and solving problems.
-With a solid foundation in programming and a focus on Python, I also enjoy teaching and sharing knowledge with others.
+With a solid foundation in programming, I also enjoy teaching and sharing knowledge with others.
 Apart from coding, I am passionate about nature, teamwork, and outdoor activities.

 ## 🚀 Skills and Expertise
 - **Programming**: Python, Java, JavaScript, HTML, CSS